telerik/xaml-docs/controls/dragdropmanager/how-to/howto-create-custom-drag-arrow.md

 ## Defining the Drag Arrow Behavior

-The logic that shows the arrow visual can be implemented in a static class using attached property.
+The logic that shows the arrow visual can be implemented in a static class using an attached property.
 This way it can be re-used across multiple controls.

 The custom class uses a native Popup container that hosts the ArrowShape control while the drag operation is performing.

 The behavior uses the __DragDropManager__ and its __DragInitialized, DragOver and DragDropCompleted__ events to update the arrow visual.

-The attached behavior also handles several additional cases - it allows to define a drag start threshold and also and offset between the mouse and the arrows end point.
+The attached behavior also handles several additional cases - it allows to define a drag start threshold and also an offset between the mouse and the arrow's end point.

 #### __[C#] Example 2: Creating the dragdrop attached behavior that updates the arrow visual__
 {{region dragdropmanager-howto-create-custom-drag-arrow-1}}